rajnyandini/Fish-Pond/README.md

-# 🐟 Interactive Fish Pond Ecosystem 🌿
+# 🐟 Interactive Fish Pond Ecosystem

-## Project Description 🌊
+## Project Description

-The **Interactive Fish Pond Ecosystem** is an interactive web-based simulation where users can add fish 🐠, food 🍣, and lily pads 🌸 to a virtual pond.
+The **Interactive Fish Pond Ecosystem** is an interactive web-based simulation where users can add fish , food , and lily pads to a virtual pond.
 Fish can grow when clicked or when they eat food, creating an engaging and dynamic pond experience.

-## Features 🌟
+## Features
-- **Interactive Fish** 🐟: Fish swim around and grow when clicked or after eating food.
+- **Interactive Fish** : Fish swim around and grow when clicked or after eating food.
-- **Add Food** 🍣: Place food items in the pond to feed the fish.
+- **Add Food** : Place food items in the pond to feed the fish.
-- **Lily Pads** 🌸: Add lily pads that spawn fish when clicked.
+- **Lily Pads**: Add lily pads that spawn fish when clicked.
-- **Night/Day Toggle** 🌙☀️: Toggle between day and night modes to change the atmosphere.
+- **Night/Day Toggle** : Toggle between day and night modes to change the atmosphere.
-- **Ripple Effect** 🌊: Creates ripple effects in the pond when food is added or eaten by fish.
+- **Ripple Effect** : Creates ripple effects in the pond when food is added or eaten by fish.
-- **Bubbles** 🫧: Random bubbles rise from the pond’s bottom to simulate water movement.
+- **Bubbles** : Random bubbles rise from the pond’s bottom to simulate water movement.

-## Controls 🎮
+## Controls
-- **Add Fish** 🐠: Add new fish to the pond.
+- **Add Fish** : Add new fish to the pond.
-- **Add Food** 🍣: Drop food into the pond.
+- **Add Food** : Drop food into the pond.
-- **Add Lily Pad** 🌸: Add lily pads, click to spawn new fish.
+- **Add Lily Pad** : Add lily pads, click to spawn new fish.
-- **Toggle Day/Night** 🌙☀️: Change the environment from day to night.
+- **Toggle Day/Night** : Change the environment from day to night.

 ## 📷 Preview